digitalocean/marketplace-kubernetes/stacks/openfaas/README.md

 ingress-nginx-controller-admission   ClusterIP      10.245.133.50    <none>          443/TCP                      88m
 ```

-Now create a DNS A record in your DNS manager pointing to your IngressController's public IP (more details <https://docs.openfaas.com/reference/ssl/kubernetes-with-cert-manager/#create-a-dns-record>).
+Create a DNS A record pointing to your IngressController's public IP in your DNS manager.
+For specific instructions on how to do this, see the official [OpenFaaS documentation](https://docs.openfaas.com/reference/ssl/kubernetes-with-cert-manager/#create-a-dns-record).

-Before creating the ssl certificate an issuer needs to be created.
-For convenience we will create an Issuer using Let's Encrypt production API.
-Replace `<your-email-here>` with the contact email that will be shown with the TLS certificate.
+Then, create an issuer.
+For convenience, this tutorial uses the Let's Encrypt production API.
+Create the following YAML file and replace `<your-email-here>` with the contact email that you want the TLS certificate to show.

 ```yaml
 # letsencrypt-issuer.yaml